GabyGold67/ButtonToSwitch_STM32/README.md

 Each instantiated object returns a debounced, deglitched, clean "isOn" signal based on the expected behavior of the simulated switch mechanism.

-The system timer will periodically check the input pins associated to the objects and compute the object's output flags, the timer period for that checking is a general parameter that can be changed.
+The system timer will periodically check the input pins associated to the objects and compute the object's internal state and output flags, the timer period for that checking is a general parameter that can be changed.